dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 - **App host/Orchestrator project**: The .NET project that orchestrates the _app model_, named with the _*.AppHost_ suffix (by convention).
 - **Resource**: A [resource](#built-in-resource-types) represents a part of an application whether it be a .NET project, container, or executable, or some other resource like a database, cache, or cloud service (such as a storage service).
 - **Reference**: A reference defines a connection between resources, expressed as a dependency.
 For more information, see [Reference resources](#reference-resources).

+> [!NOTE]
+> .NET Aspire's orchestration is designed to enhance your local development experience by simplifying the management of your cloud-native app's configuration and interconnections.
+While it's an invaluable tool for development, it's not intended to replace production environment systems like Kubernetes, which are specifically designed to excel in that context.

 ## Define the app model